Skip to main content

 While not the be-all and end-all, it’s no secret that employee recognition helps boost employee motivation and can aid in retention and recruitment.

 There are ways to recognize employees beyond promotions and raises, and this is where employee recognition software can help.
+Integrating an efficient HR tech stack can streamline the management of employee benefits packages, saving time and effort.

 Features include leaderboards, a public recognition wall, rewards, and automated recognition (think birthdays and work anniversaries).